-Mile 0: Put-in at Miami Bar.
+Mile 0: Put-in at Miami Bar Boating Site, an unpaved boat launch.
 There is an alternate put-in 4 miles upstream at McCaleb Ranch.

-Mile 2.5: Briggs Creek enters from the right side.
+Mile 2.3: Briggs Creek Rapid (II) is just above Briggs Creek which enters from the right side.

-Mile 4.8: York Creek Rapid (IV) is a fun and long rapid that begins after York Creek enters from the right.
+Mile 4.8: York Creek Rapid (IV) is a fun, long rapid that begins soon after York Creek enters from the right.